tinyplex/tinybase/site/guides/10_releases.md

 [PartyKit](https://www.partykit.io/), a cloud-based collaboration platform.
 It includes two new modules:

-- The persister-partykit-server module provides a server class for co-ordinating clients and persisting Store data to the PartyKit cloud.
+- The persister-partykit-server module provides a server class for coordinating clients and persisting Store data to the PartyKit cloud.
 - The persister-partykit-client module provides the Persister API to create connections to the server.